learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-3. What is the difference between console.log() and return?
+3. In regards to functions, what is the difference between an argument and a parameter?

   Your answer: